VicLo2020/pwa-desktop/README.md

 ### Use

-* Visit your app at [http://localhost:80](http://localhost:80).
+1. Visit your app at [http://localhost:80](http://localhost:80).
-* If this is your first time on a page, you need to wait about 30 seconds.
+2. If this is your first time on a page, you need to wait about 30 seconds.

-A button will appear for installing the application.
+* A button will appear for installing the application.
-Or just click the "+" button located on the right in the address bar.
+* Or just click the "+" button located on the right in the address bar.
 * The application will be installed on your desktop.

+### Uninstall
-* Uninstall an application:
+1. Uninstall an application:
-** Go to the address [chrome://apps](chrome://apps).
+2. Go to the address [chrome://apps](chrome://apps).
-** Right-click on the application to be deleted and select "uninstall application".
+3. Right-click on the application to be deleted and select "uninstall application".
-** Check the box - delete data.
+4. Check the box - delete data.
-** Click the "Delete" button.
+5. Click the "Delete" button.
 The application will be removed from the desktop.